-Hi Evan, I am in a very tricky situation and don’t know what to do, I found your web site and your advice are great.
+Hi Evan, I am in a very tricky situation and don’t know what to do, I found your website and your advice is great.
 I hope you will answer my question, I need your precious advice too.
 I met a man online a few months ago, and, to make a long story short, we met, we are a great match intellectually/emotionally.
-I am concerned sometimes he is too attached to me and the way he started to make long term plans with me quite soon, but this isn’t a real problem.
+I am concerned sometimes he is too attached to me and the way he started to make long-term plans with me quite soon, but this isn’t a real problem.

 The real problem is that I don’t find him attractive.
 He is not ugly but I don’t like his features and overall appearance.
 Physically, I find he is not a “match” for me and I am not proud of being so shallow.
 I don’t know what to do because other than that he is just perfect and I like him very much, he makes me feel very good.
 But I am not sure if I should be making plans with a man I don’t feel much attraction for.
 I decided to tell him the truth about my feelings and he said he will take all the steps necessary to improve himself physically as he doesn’t want to lose me.
 I am torn.
 Is he really the man of my life if physically I don’t like him the way he is?

 Thank you so much for your help.
 Mia